fsavje/scclust/README.md

 ## How to use scclust

-The library can be used in several different ways, for different purposes.
-We recommend looking at the examples distributed with the code and the documentation for the full picture.
-Here is example showing the simple use case: we have a set of data points and want to construct clusters that each contain at least three points.
+Details on how to use scclust is best found in the documentation, the library header (`include/scclust.h`) and the examples distributed with the code (`examples`).
+For those that are impatient, the following snippet shows a simple use case: we have a set of data points and want to construct clusters that contain at least three points each.

 ```c
 #include <stdbool.h>